NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Controlled Experiments

-\begin{enumerate} \item \textbf{MiniWoB++:} A dataset of diverse synthetic web-interfaces with a shared action space.
+We conduct controlled experiments on a smaller scale to compare \ours with baselines.
+In addition to evaluating on WebArena, we also consider MiniWoB++ \citep{shi2017world, liu2018reinforcement}.
+MiniWoB++ is a dataset of synthetic web-interfaces with a shared action space.
 Tasks on MiniWoB++ range from clicking on buttons to complex tasks like making a booking on a website.
 We use a subset of 8 complex tasks from MiniWoB++ as a toy benchmark to evaluate our method.
 We use the \texttt{bid}-based action space from BrowserGym \citep{drouin2024workarena}, consisting of 12 actions, and a DOM based observation space.
 Due to its synthetic nature, MiniWoB++ comes with an automatic reward function.
-We report the mean reward over 20 random seeds for each task, similar to \citep{drouin2024workarena}. \item \textbf{WebArena:} A dataset of realistic web navigation tasks over 5 websites covering domains such as e-commerce, discussion forums, maps and software development.
-We use the default action space from WebArena (typing, clicking, hovering, tab management) and the default accessibility tree based observation space.
-WebArena consists of 812 Web navigation tasks across these websites, and provides an evaluator that measures success rate (SR) in terms of functional correctness.
-We report the average SR across these tasks. \end{enumerate}
+We report the mean reward over 20 random seeds for each task, similar to \citet{drouin2024workarena}.